kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 or procedure that is contained in the package specification can be accessed using the dot notation.
 Therefore, if your package contained a constant variable within its specification that you wanted to access, it would be possible to do so from outside the package.
-CHAPTER 4  FUNCTIONS, PACKAGES, AND PROCEDURES
-82
 For a schema to access and execute package members, it must have the appropriate permissions.
 To grant EXECUTE permission on a package that you own, use the following syntax: